AvoscanEmile/SoulmateOS/docs/roadmap.md

 * Install and theme Polybar with the following modules (power menu, workspaces, weather, date and time, network + volume)
 * Build relevant custom widgets with Eww.
 Build one for the each of the relevant modules (weather, date and time, network + volume)
+* Add a dropdown grid-like widget layout where all the system information shows up
+* Configure all relevant Qtile keybindings
 * GTK theming all relevant apps
 * Fonts and icons
 * Wallpaper, cursor